 All you have to do is top and tail the Feijoas, cut them in half and roughly dice in a food processor, the skins add colour, texture, and flavour when cooked.

 I found my first try at making this jam a little sweet so I reduced the quantity of sugar and added crystallised ginger and Green Goddess Apple Cider Vinegar to give it more of a tang.

 The result was a delicious zesty jam that’s great on crackers with cheese and even better on top of freshly toasted crumpets with crème fraîche – perfect to serve up on Mother’s Day for afternoon tea.

 3 lemons, squeezed, use only the juice

 1/4 cup Green Goddess Apple Cider Vinegar

 500g jam setting sugar

 1/4 cup hot water

 Gently rinse feijoas in a large bowl of cold water with a little white vinegar added, drain.
-Top and tail all the feijoas leaving the skins on, cut in half and through out any that are starting to go rotten, make sure you have 1 kg of good feijoas, put them into the food processor and dice roughly.
+Top and tail all the feijoas leaving the skins on, cut in half and throw out any that are starting to go rotten.
+Make sure you have 1 kg of good feijoas, put them into the food processor and dice roughly.

-In a pot on the stove combine the rest of the ingredients except for the jam setting sugar, add the feijoas and bring to the boil making sure the mixture does not stick on the bottom of the pot, once boiling stir in the jam setting sugar until dissolved, turn down and simmer for 5 minutes.
-Remove any foam that has appeared on the the top, pour into jars and seal.
+In a pot on the stove combine all of the ingredients except for the jam setting sugar, add the feijoas and bring to the boil, making sure the mixture does not stick on the bottom of the pot.
+Once boiling stir in the jam setting sugar until dissolved, turn down and simmer for 5 minutes.
+Remove any foam that has appeared on the the top, pour into serilized jars and seal.